brianhsu98/bdocs/README.md

 - `yarn build` will build the app

 ## Deploying
+The app is currently hosted on Netlify.
+See the `_redirects` file for getting Netlify working with `react-router`.
+Besides that, the environment variable for the firebase config needs to be set in the control panel of Netlify.

-The app is currently hosted on Firebase hosting.
+The app was previously hosted on Firebase.
 To use, run `firebase init` and select hosting, selecting build as the serve directory.
 Then, run `npm run build`, then `firebase deploy` to deploy.